jdittrich/userNeedResearchBook/text/allURBook.md

  testing – but are these the tasks they are doing in their actual work?
 And if so – why is this task done anyway?

-Thus we need methods that may inform us about things we don't know about yet.
+Thus you need methods that may inform you about things you don’t know about yet.
-Methods that allow us to explore the actual actions and the reasons behind them – because even if you might be puzzled about some things you observe they usually make perfect sense for the users.
+These are methods which allow us to explore the actual actions and the reasons behind them – because even if you might be puzzled about some things you observe they usually make perfect sense for the users.